SCAD CAPP FAQ — Atlanta

 - Full access to SCAD Atlanta facilities, including the fitness center, library and computer labs

-- Whitewater rafting and ziplining day trip to Tennessee
+- Whitewater rafting day trip to Ocoee, Tennessee

 When is the program?
 Can I arrive late or leave early?

-CAPP Atlanta runs Aug.
-7-29.
-You should arrive Aug.
-6 and attend the full program.
+CAPP Atlanta runs July 27–Aug.
+25, 2017.
+You should arrive Thursday, July 27, 2017, and attend the full program.
 You may not leave early due to your student visa requirements.